MIT sets out to prove its unconventional airliner delivers the benefits promised

 Aircraft all look the same these days because the traditional tube-and-wing shape works well, both technically and operationally.
 To convince manufacturers to change direction would take a compelling demonstration of the benefits of a different approach.
 A team led by Massachusetts Institute of Technology (MIT) created a stir in 2010 when it unveiled an unconventional “double-bubble” airliner concept, claiming it could reduce fuel burn by 49% relative to today's Boeing 737-800 without ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "MIT Prepares Advanced Airliner For Wind-Tunnel Tests".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "MIT Prepares Advanced Airliner For Wind-Tunnel Tests".